Mohammad3id/100_days_of_swift/highlights.md

 ## Calling throwing function

-Functions marked as `throws` can call the throwing functions without `try` only and without any further handling to let the error propagate to its caller.
+Functions marked as `throws` can call the throwing functions without `try` and without any further handling to let the error propagate to its caller.
 Non-throwing functions on the other hand, should do one of the following:

 - Use a `do-catch` block to handle the error
 - Use `try?` when calling throwing functions which makes them return `nil` in case of errors